git/git.github.io/rev_news/drafts/edition-62.md

   is expecting `cd .git && git ls-files ..` to show the entire working tree.

-  Kyle Meyer replied to Junio that internally Magit's call that triggered the bug is running `git ls-files` from `.git` to ask whether the file used to edit a commit message is actually tracked, as it makes no distinction between files in .git and in the working
+  Kyle Meyer replied to Junio that internally Magit's call which triggered the bug is running `git ls-files` from `.git` to ask whether the file used to edit a commit message is actually tracked, as it makes no distinction between files in .git and in the working